 Gardens by the Bay

-National Parks of Singapore constructed the Gardens by the Bay project, which is a 54-hectar waterfront park at the centre of the new business and leisure district situated to the south of Marina Bay.
-The masterplan, inspired by the form of an orchid, sought to encompass the best of Singapore’s horticulture and technology with an exemplary approach to environmental sustainability and education.
+National Parks of Singapore constructed the Gardens by the Bay project, which is a 54-hectare waterfront park at the centre of the new business and leisure district situated to the south of Marina Bay.
+The masterplan, inspired by the form of an orchid, sought to encompass the best of Singapore’s horticulture and technology, with an exemplary approach to environmental sustainability and education.

 The Supertrees are a series of magical vertical gardens that range from 25m - 50m in height.
 In addition to magnificent ways of displaying plants, these superstructures are the environmental engines for the cooled conservatories located at another part of the garden, and the energy network backbone across the site.
 They include devices for water harvesting, air in-take and exhaust, photovoltaic arrays and solar collectors as well as providing an iconic landmark for the scheme and Singapore.

 As part of the Gardens by the Bay development in Singapore, Atelier One developed the 136m long aerial walkway to connect the 30-42m tall Environmental stylised Trees in the Supertree Grove.
 The aerial walkway mimics the tree top walkways so synonymous with Australia, however, it differs in that it is suspended from the Supertrees via extremely light and sensitive skins.
 The walkway is designed with very specific criteria in mind and due to the sensitivity of the walkway it is designed only for a limited capacity.
 The bridge / walkway is a simple structure floor beams spanning side to side onto a pair of tubular longitudinal stringers.
 These longitudinal stringers are picked up at regular intervals by hangers which attach through the skin to the core stiff structure.

 Awards: World Building of the Year Award 2012: World Architecture Festival, IStructE Structural Awards 2013, RIBA Lubetkin Prize 2013, SSSS Structural Steel Awards 2012, Institute of Structural Engineers Singapore Awards 2012, British Expertise Awards 2013, The Singapore Architectural Design Awards 2013, Design of the Year at the President’s Design Awards 2013